Atomera Incorporated (NASDAQ:ATOM) CEO Scott A. Bibaud Sells 5,899 Shares

-Atomera Incorporated (NASDAQ:ATOM – Get Rating) CEO Scott A. Bibaud sold 5,899 shares of the business’s stock in a transaction on Wednesday, June 1st.
-The shares were sold at an average price of $12.06, for a total transaction of $71,141.94.
-Following the completion of the transaction, the chief executive officer now directly owns 281,561 shares in the company, valued at $3,395,625.66.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Atomera Incorporated (NASDAQ:ATOM – Get Rating) CEO Scott A. Bibaud sold 5,899 shares of the company’s stock in a transaction on Wednesday, June 1st.
+The stock was sold at an average price of $12.06, for a total transaction of $71,141.94.
+Following the completion of the transaction, the chief executive officer now directly owns 281,561 shares of the company’s stock, valued at $3,395,625.66.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.

 Atomera Incorporated develops, commercializes, and licenses proprietary materials, processes, and technologies for the semiconductor industry in North America and the Asia Pacific.
 The company's lead technology is the Mears Silicon Technology, a thin film of reengineered silicon that can be applied as a transistor channel enhancement to CMOS-type transistors.